abstractmachines/r-stats-probability/README.md

 Uniform Distributions look like a "block" most of the time, where probability is constant within an interval.

+> Uniform Distributions for Discrete Random Variables

+The probability is 1, divided by total outcomes.

+Use cases include the possible outcomes of rolling a 6-sided die,

+probability of drawing a particular suit within a deck of cards,

+flipping a coin, etc.

+All of these are equiprobable discrete cases.

+> Uniform Distributions for Continuous Random Variables

+This can include a random number generator, temperature ranges, and many use cases with an infinite number of possible outcomes within an interval of measurement.

+For the continuous random variables, we'll present the probability density function, the cumulative distribution function, and mean and variance.

 > PDF:

 PDF of uniform distributions is $f(y; A,B) = \dfrac{1}{B-A}$ between A, B; 0 otherwise.